spierre91/katacoda-scenarios/pandas-aggregate-data/step1.md

 Now let's open up the python interactive shell by typing `python` and pressing enter in the terminal window on the right.

-Next let's import the pandas library and rename it as 'pd':
+Next let's import the Pandas library and rename it as 'pd':

 `import pandas as pd`{{execute}}